API-Skeletons/doctrine-in-apigility-book_en/skeleton.rst

 recent Zend Framework work the autoloading of modules has been moved to the composer.json file and you can still use that but you must be sure to have the correct directory structure for the code generation.

-Inside the Db module create a ``config` directory and inside the directory create an ``orm`` directory.
+Inside the Db module create a ``config`` directory and inside that directory create an ``orm`` directory.
 This is where you will export your entity metadata to from Skipper.